justjoheinz/idris-httpclient/README.md

 brew install curl
 ```

+You will also need the lightyear parser library available from
+[LightYear](https://github.com/ziman/lightyear).
+Follow the build instructions to put it into your Idris distribution.

 The Makefile in `/src` assumes a standard location.
 If that is not ok, adopt to your needs.
 If you have the prerequisites, just do: